-Below you’ll find some questions we regularly get asked about garden design and the range of services we provide.
+Below you’ll find some questions I regularly get asked about garden design and the range of services I provide.

 Much of the advice around making your garden attractive to wildlife talks about leaving areas a little less tidy, as this tends to create the cover that larger wildlife prefer, and creates the conditions for the food that they eat.
 Even if you have an out of the way corner set aside, this will improve conditions for wildlife.